TN423/ProductsAPI/README.md

 ## Deployment
 - Deployed server and database on AWS using EC2 t2.micros
 - Used Secure Copy Protocol (SCP) to transfer data from local database into deployed database
-- Altered deployed database to connect to deployed server.
-I permisisoned the specific IP address of server, to make more secure

 ![](images/AWS.png)